 As a parent, you’re trying to work and keep your regular schedule while keeping your kids entertained, fed and somewhat productive.
 Sports and other activities usually continue or increase during the summer months.
 You may be planning a vacation or a trip to see family, and the few months you have seem to go by fast.

 Through all this, you want to make sure your student stays on track with math.
-If they’re already struggling, this is crucial to their continued success, and the information above proves this is important even for students who do well in math.
+If they’re already struggling, this is crucial to their continued success.

 Taking a complete break can lead to a loss of knowledge, and you want to avoid that if you can — while still having summer fun.